AdobeDocs/analytics-platform.en/help/use-cases/stitching/shared-devices.md

 A shared device is a device that is used by more than one person.
 Common scenarios are devices like tablets, devices used in kiosks or computer equipment shared by agents in a call center.

-When two people use the same device and both do make a purchase, sample event data might look like:
+When two people use the same device and both make an authenticated purchase, sample event data might look like:

 |Event | Timestamp | Page name | Device ID | Email |
 |--:|---|---|---|---|